red-gate/XmlDoc2CmdletDoc/README.md

 }
 ```

+Guidance on writing the cmdlet synopsis can be found at http://msdn.microsoft.com/en-us/library/bb525429.aspx.
+Guidance on writing the cmdlet description can be found at http://msdn.microsoft.com/en-us/library/bb736332.aspx.

 ## Parameter description

 The description for the parameter of a cmdlet is defined using \<para\> elements in the XML doc comment for the parameter's field or property.
 The relevant \<para\> elements should be tagged with a *type="description"* attribute.